 7/20/14 - While Gobi is improving in her ability to swim in colder and colder water, and has graduated to living outside in a condo full time, not all is going smoothly.
 A few days ago staff noticed the left side of her face looked slightly swollen.
 Vet staff examined her and drew blood, revealing that Gobi is still battling an infection.
 Her medications have been adjusted, and we are already seeing improvement in the form of decreased swelling.

-7/22/14 - While Gobi is still on medication for her infection, she is staying hydrated much more effectively than last week, so staff are discussing decreasing her additional fluids.
+7/22/14 - Although Gobi is still on medication for her infection, she is staying hydrated much more effectively than last week so staff are discussing decreasing her additional fluids.
 She continues to eat well and gain weight.